evavnmssnhv/Europarl-Speaker-Information/README.md

         <LINECOUNT="5" EUROID="28257" NAME="ivo belet" LANGUAGE="UNK" GENDER="MALE" DATE_OF_BIRTH="1959-6-7" SESSION_DATE="11-02-15" AGE="52"/>
         <LINECOUNT="6" EUROID="1289" NAME="proinsias de rossa" LANGUAGE="UNK" GENDER="MALE" DATE_OF_BIRTH="1940-5-15" SESSION_DATE="04-03-11" AGE="64"/>

+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 If you use our dataset, please cite:

     Eva Vanmassenhove and Christian Hardmeier, 2018.
 Europarl Datasets with Demographic Speaker Information.
 European      Association for Machine Translation (EAMT), May 28-30, Alicante, Spain [accepted].